Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### 12) Finalising Setup <a name="Setup_FinalisingSetup"></a>

-* Each player discards a Secret Objective and shuffles it back into the deck.
+* Each player reshuffles one of her Secret Objective back into the deck.
 * Each player draws 2 Political Cards
 * Reveal hidden races
 * Each player chooses a set of plastic miniatures and takes her race's Command Counters.
 She places them near her race sheet to form her "reinforcements".